digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 **Note**: Items and sitemap(s) may be changed during runtime as needed.

+**Note**: Use the demofiles if you wish: http://www.openhab.org/downloads.html

 ## General Configuration

 The runtime comes with one core configuration file, the file [openhab_default.cfg](https://github.com/openhab/openhab/blob/master/distribution/openhabhome/configurations/openhab_default.cfg).